 As expected, the only thing that will likely get done in the projected 60 day timeframe is the sale of "good Chrysler" to Fiat, which is now essentially a certainty, as the non-TARP holdouts have disbanded and there is no formal opposition to the 363 sale anymore.
 Yet the "bad Chrysler" that remains will be a melange of assets, liabilities, claims and contracts that will take years to sift through.

 The 60 days projected by the President at an April 30 press conference announcing the automaker’s bankruptcy only applies to a sale of Chrysler’s best assets to a new entity, said the official, who can’t be identified because the matter is confidential.
-Afterward, creditors would fight over unwanted factories and other assets to recover money, lawyers said.
+Afterward, creditors would fight over unwanted factories and other assets to recover money, lawyers said.and this:

 “The unsold assets and liabilities may take years to sort out due to the complexities of resolving thousands of commercial, tort, future asbestos, dealership and employee claims,” said Dewey & LeBoeuf LLP partner Martin Bienenstock, who has advised General Motors Corp. and Chrysler Financial on restructuring.